Circle Calculator

 What is the difference between radius and diameter?

 The diameter is any straight line that passes through the center of the circle from one side to the other.
-The radius is half the diameter — it runs from the center to the edge.
+The radius is half the diameter, running from the center to the edge.
 Every formula in this calculator converts between them with d = 2r.

 Why does the circumference formula use π?

-π (pi ≈ 3.14159) is the ratio of a circle's circumference to its diameter — it is the same for every circle regardless of size.
+π (pi ≈ 3.14159) is the ratio of a circle's circumference to its diameter, the same for every circle regardless of size.
 The circumference formula C = 2πr is just π × d, which directly states that relationship.

 What is a unit circle?